Quantcast

 If you want to get further in depth, author Jim Walsh's oral history of the group, All Over But The Shouting, is on Google Books.
 On page 232, you'll get remembrances of the show from Jim DeRogatis, Replacements manager Peter Jesperson, and, of course, the band members themselves.

 While you're BBQ'ing, be sure to pour one out for the 'Mats.
-Here are a few videos that will help, including a live version of "Within Your Reach," which contains footage shot in Chicago.
+Here is a video that will help, a live version of "Within Your Reach," which contains footage shot in Chicago.